Border agents push back after Venezuelan migrants march into U.S.

 Some Venezuelan migrants told and KTSM/Border Report crew in Juarez that some Central-American migrants threw rocks at the border agents, prompting them to fire rubber bullets.

-Video circulating on social media shows dozens of agents pushing the crowd back across the river and firing rubber bullets at some of the migrants, including a man carrying a giant Venezuelan flag.
+Video circulating on social media shows dozens of agents pushing the crowd back across the river and firing pepper balls at some of the migrants, including a man carrying a flagpole with a giant Venezuelan flag.

-KTSM reached out to Border Patrol officials, who said they were working on a statement.
+In a statement to Border Report, a CBP spokesman said a group of Venezuelan nationals attempted to illegally enter the United States while protesting along the Rio Grande near Downtown El Paso.

+CBP said one of the protesters assaulted an agent with a flag pole, and a second subject threw a rock, injuring an agent

 Early last week, Juarez officials told Venezuelan migrants they could no longer sleep on the streets near the Paso del Norte International Bridge and offered to bus them to shelters, but some of the migrants said they were afraid they would be taken into custody and repatriated.